Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/contoso_hypermarket/cerebral/_index.md

 All technical documentation is automatically indexed and processed by Cerebral's RAG system, enabling natural language queries about any aspect of these systems.
 Instead of manually searching through PDFs, users can simply ask Cerebral specific questions about equipment operation, maintenance procedures, or troubleshooting steps.

-> **Note**: For a list of the various technical manuals used by Contoso Hypermarket for operational needs, please refer to the [Available technical manuals](https://github.com/fcabrera23/arc_jumpstart_docs/blob/canary/docs/azure_jumpstart_ag/contoso_hypermarket/cerebral/cerebral_appendix.md#Available-technical-manuals) section in the Jumpstart Cerebral appendix file.
+> **Note**: For a list of the various technical manuals used by Contoso Hypermarket for operational needs, please refer to the ["Available technical manuals"](https://github.com/fcabrera23/arc_jumpstart_docs/blob/canary/docs/azure_jumpstart_ag/contoso_hypermarket/cerebral/cerebral_appendix.md#Available-technical-manuals) section in the Jumpstart Cerebral appendix file.

 #### Intelligent query routing